Auto Insurance Company Practices

 The insurance company is required to disclose any parts used other than OEM car parts.
 The car owner is supposed to agree if the insurance company says it will use other market parts, rather than have those parts forced on them.
 In some states, however, there are no regulations that require this.

-2. Have all fluids checked, including brake, power steering, transmission/transaxle, windshield washer solvent and antifreeze.
-These fluids play a large role in the safety and performance of the vehicle.
+2. Regularly check all fluids, including antifreeze, brake, power steering, transmission/transaxle and windshield washer cleaner.
+These fluids play a significant part in the performance and safety of your car.

-7. Have the lighting system checked frequently, including headlights, turn signals, and brake and tail lights.
+7. Test your car’s lighting system often, consisting of headlights, turn signals, and brake and tail lights.

 10. Always consult the vehicle owner's manual for individual service schedules as manufacturer maintenance requirements vary greatly.